BuckeyeSoftware/rex/doc/RENDER.md

 //
 // the contents are _copied_ into the draw command when do you this

-// draw the textured quad into our target frontend.draw(
+// draw the textured quad to the swapchain frontend.draw(
   RX_RENDER_TAG("test"),
   state,
-  target,
+  frontend.swapchain(),
   quad,
   program,
   4,